root221/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the distribution of classes in the test set.

 ![alt text][image1]